 Are you ready to have fresh eggs every day?
 Then it may be time to raise laying hens.
 Chickens are easy to raise and care for.
-After you learn how to raise and care for backyard chickens, you will wonder why you didn’t start raising them sooner!
+After you learn how to raise and care for laying hens, you will wonder why you didn't start raising them sooner!

 This post contains affiliate links which means at no extra cost to you, we make a tiny commission from sales.

-The thought of raising and caring for backyard chickens may seem a little daunting.
+The thought of raising and caring for laying hens may seem a little daunting.
 I was very nervous to get started with chickens.
 Having had chickens for a couple of years now, I can tell you it is not scary at all.
 Having fresh eggs every day is worth it.
 Chickens do not take a lot of work and are really cute!
 Just be careful – once you start raising these adorable creatures, you may have trouble holding yourself back from expanding your flock!

 Before you go to the store and buy your chicks, there are a few things you need to think about.
 It’s best to be prepared for raising your laying hens ahead of time.

 Rules and Laws of your City or Neighborhood